Equalities in UNISON

 We run specific campaigns for instance on sexual harassment within the workplace.
 You will find posts about these campaigns and activities on our pages.

 Please get in contact if you would like to get involved with the branch on these issues.
 There are many things you can do from writing articles to helping out with a survey or help UNISON members affected by these issues getting together.

 Anything you can do in the branch will all help to further our aims of making the workplace a fairer place.

 Our current officers elected at our last Annual General Meeting are:

 - June Dillow: Equalities Officer

-- Jill Henson: Disabled Members Officer
+- Jill Henson: Disabled Members’ Officer

-- June Dillow: Women’s Officer
+- Louise McDermott & June Dillow: Women’s Officers

 All these officers will be working with the branch and members to help continue to develop our work on equalities.